 This section provides an introduction to the Inter-Process Communications (IPC) capabilities of the Solace messaging APIs for C (SolClient) and Java RTO (solclientj).
-IPC allows applications to communicate directly with each other and to communicate with the Solace Messaging Platform.
+IPC allows applications to communicate directly with each other and to communicate with Solace PubSub+.

 IPC functionality is available as part of the IPC add-on to the C messaging API.
 It is distributed separately from the standard package for the C API and is dependent on the standard package.
 For more information, refer to